What is Frame Rate, and why does it matter? (24fps vs. 30fps)

 Very similar to 24fps, 25fps is the standard frame rate in the United Kingdom and any country that operates off 50Hz power.
 Your use of 24fps vs. 25fps will primarily depend on where in the world you live.

 30fps is six frames greater than 24fps, which means that there is 25% more images to be processed in the same amount of time.
-Because of the increase in frames, it results in footage feeling smoother and is the typical frame rate used for live events, such as sporting events and concerts, as well as soap operas.
+Because of the increase in frames, it results in footage feeling smoother and is the typical frame rate used for live events, such as sporting events and concerts, live broadcast, as well as soap operas.

 This frame rate is 2.5x faster that 24fps (and 2x faster than 30fps) and the results is that the imagery, when played back on a standard timeline, results in the affect of slow motion.
 Since it’s significantly slowed down, this frame rate is often used to showcase a more cinematic use of motion and is most often used to highlight and emphasize dramatic moments in a scene or film.

 Most current cameras today “top out”at 120fps.
 Twice as slow as 60fps, this frame rate is 5x slower than 24fps and 4x slower than 30fps.
 This means that you can utilize ultra slow motion to show product detail, highlight key movements, and bring a unique depth to your films.
 While content shot at 120fps can have a really dramatic affect, because of how far removed it is from a standard timeline of 24fps or 30fps, it’s a frame rate that can be really beautiful in small doses, but can also make your footage hard to use if you’ve overused this frame rate.